jimi79/vietnam/README.md

 ## heli command
 the heli can only go on reckon missions. here are the steps of a reckon mission
 * taking off
-* reporting position of each team compared to each goal left to be done
+* reporting approximate position of each team compared to each goal left to be done
 * going back
 * refuelling
 if you request a new reckon mission while one is in progress, the team will report you why it can't do it at that moment.